etiennepinchon/magixjs/README.md

 Combined with Coffeescript, MagiX get ride of HTML/CSS and Javascript allowing you to create webapps only using one language and one framework.
 It is easy to learn and will push your next project to new heights.

 #############################################
-# About magiX: Built for the Alchemist.
+# About magiX: built for the Alchemist.

 * Code with only one language (coffeescript).
 * No HTML, no CSS, no javascript required.